apache/www-site/content/legal/resolved.md

 ### Doug Lea's concurrent library  {#concurrent}

 Doug Lea's concurrent library is public domain, but contains some Sun files which are not public domain.
-This may be included in ASF products much like the 'weak copyleft' list above.
+You may include this library in ASF products much like the resources in the 'weak copyleft' list above.
 &quot;It may be included in binary form within an Apache product if the inclusion is appropriately labeled&quot;.
 If using the source, remove the files Sun licensed to Doug and treat as Category A (or get the files from